-In terms of governance structure, when considering changes, the company not only responds to official requests in ways that are accompanied by actual actions, but they also respond to the that it is expected to be.
-What are your impressions of the operation of the
+In terms of governance structure, when considering changes, the company not only responds to official requests in ways that are accompanied by actual actions, but they also respond to the recommendations of the external directors and the Governance Committee.
+In terms of business activities, as well as its proactive approach to the development of AS products, which help to solve social problems, AICA takes flexible action such as M&A activities, to fill in any missing pieces in order to become the kind of company that it is expected to be.